 Warning!
 Keep in mind that your home page may not be the entry point for many visitors.
 A search optimized website has many entry points.
 Many (or even most) visitors won’t start from the home page.

-The mega-trend of responsive web design has brought with it mobile navigation best practices and standards.
+Responsive web design has brought with it mobile navigation best practices and standards.
 It can be summed up in two words: “hamburger icon.”

 It’s an icon made up of three short horizontal lines, representing a menu.
 But it looks a bit like a sandwich, so people call it the hamburger icon.
 It appears in the top right of mobile websites and clicking it reveals the navigation menu.